 1. Identify your leather.

-As stated above, cleaning your leather should normally require little more than a cloth and a vacuum.
+As mentioned above, cleaning your leather should normally require little more than a cloth and a vacuum.
 However, for the

-optimal finish, here are the tools you will require.
+optimal finish, here are the tools you’ll need.

-- Organic, non-detergent liquid soap, or a specialized leather cleaner
+• Organic, non-detergent liquid soap, or a specialised leather cleaner

 Once you’ve gathered your materials and identified the finish of the leather material, you can begin cleaning your